Field Notes

 Can video interview templates be used in live interviews?

 Yes.
-While most templates are built for asynchronous interviews, they also work in live settings to help interviewers follow a structured script and stay on track.
+While most templates are built for one-way interviews, they also work in live settings to help interviewers follow a structured script and stay on track.

 Do video interview platforms integrate with ATS tools?